InfoSeeking/IRIS/README.md

-The API for IRIS is located at [iris.comminfo.rutgers.edu](http://iris.comminfo.rutgers.edu)
+The API endpoint for IRIS is located at [iris.comminfo.rutgers.edu](http://iris.comminfo.rutgers.edu)

+You can test out the API yourself or use our [request sending tool](http://iris.comminfo.rutgers.edu/tests/requester/)

 You can see more about IRIS [here](http://iris.infoseeking.org)